Young Women’s STEM Leadership Initiative

-The initiative is a collaborative effort between Dallas ISD’s Irma Rangel Young Women’s Leadership School and Grand Prairie ISD’s Young Women’s Leadership Academy.
-Both are public all-girl’s schools in the D/FW area which emphasize leadership, as well as STEM (science, technology, engineering and math) education.
+The initiative is a collaborative effort between Dallas ISD’s Young Women’s STEAM Academy at Balch Springs and Grand Prairie ISD’s Young Women’s Leadership Academy.
+Both are public all-girl’s schools in the DFW area which emphasize leadership, as well as STEM education.

-This program, launched in 2014, is being made possible through grants from Boeing, Exxon Mobil Corporation, PPG Industries Foundation, Time Warner Cable, Gulfstream, and Fluor.
+This program, launched in 2014, is being made possible through grants from Boeing, United Way, Exxon Mobil Corporation, PPG Industries Foundation, Time Warner Cable, Gulfstream, and Fluor.

-To learn more about the Young Women’s STEM Leadership Initiative contact Rosalie Palmer, School Programs Manager, Frontiers of Flight Museum at (214)-350-3654 or email.
+To learn more about the Young Women’s STEM Leadership Initiative contact Rosalie Palmer, Manager of School Programs, Frontiers of Flight Museum at (214)-699-4619 or email.

 The Museum is partnering with DISD’s Irma Rangel Young Women’s Leadership School and Grand Prairie’s Young Women’s Leadership Academy at Arnold to provide students a multi-tiered youth volunteer program.